jlparkI/mix_T/Documentation/Variational_Mixture_Docs.md

 convergence.
   * *random_state*<br>The seed for the random number generator.
   * *verbose*<br>Whether to print the lower bound and change in lower bound during fitting.
-  * *init_type*<br>Must be one of "k++" or "kmeans".
-If "k++", the component locations are initialized the KMeans++ procedure described by Arthur and Vassilvitskii (2007), which generally gives reasonably good starting locations.
-If "kmeans", these starting locations are further refined using kmeans clustering.
+  * *init_type*<br>If "k++", the component locations are initialized the KMeans++ procedure described by Arthur and Vassilvitskii (2007), which generally gives reasonably good starting locations. "kmeans" is not currently offered as an option for this class but will be added in version 0.0.3.
   * *scale_inv_prior*<br>The prior for the inverse of the scale matrix (the precision matrix).
 If supplied, must be a square positive definite matrix of size D x D. If None is indicated, the model will use a reasonable default (the inverse of the diagonal matrix constructed using the diagonal elements of the covariance